d33bs/set-website/_posts/2023-02-13-Git-Practices.md

 _An example instructor and student assignment workflow._

 [Git branching](https://www.atlassian.com/git/tutorials/using-branches) practices may be understood in context with similar workflows from real life.
 Consider a scenario within an educational course where an assignment is made available to a student.
-In addition to the steps above, it's important to think about _why_ this pattern is beneficial:
+In addition to the steps shown in the diagram above, it's important to think about _why_ this pattern is beneficial:

 - Completing an assignment allows us as social, inter-dependent beings to present new findings which enable learning and amalgamation of additional ideas from others.
-- On their own, our ideas without input could be interpreted as alone, disconnected, and incomplete.
 - The timebound nature of assignments enables us to practice some form of [timeboxing]() so as to minimize tasks which may take too much time.
+- Segmenting applied learning in distinct, goal-orientated chunks helps make larger topics easier to understand.

 ## Git Branching